netsecfish/dlink/README.md

 ## **Vulnerability Summary:**

 The described vulnerability affects multiple D-Link NAS devices, including models DNS-340L, DNS-320L, DNS-327L, and DNS-325, among others.
 The vulnerability lies within the **`nas_sharing.cgi`** uri, which is vulnerable due to two main issues: a backdoor facilitated by hardcoded credentials, and a command injection vulnerability via the **`system`** parameter.
-This exploitation could lead to arbitrary command execution on the affected D-Link NAS devices, granting attackers potential access to sensitive information, system configuration alteration, or denial of service, by specifying a command,Affecting over 92,000 devices on the Internet.
+This exploitation could lead to arbitrary command execution on the affected D-Link NAS devices, granting attackers potential access to sensitive information, system configuration alteration, or denial of service, by specifying a command,affecting over 92,000 devices on the Internet.

 ![Untitled](fofa-result.png)